Emasculation: Hijra

 Throughout the Indian subcontinent tradition, including India, Bangladesh and Pakistan, some members of the Hijra community reportedly undergo emasculation, or nirvan.

 Traditionally, emasculation was a rite of passage into the Hijra community.
 Today it remains an important ritual, though is not mandatory or universally practiced.
 When it is performed, it typically occurs several years after an individual has already participated within the Hijra community.
 While some Hijra are emasculated, others are intersex, undeveloped in puberty or impotent.

 Whether or not a Hijra undergoes emasculation is influenced by a range of considerations.
 Some people are not emasculated because they are fearful of surgical complications, are under financial constraints, or merely as a matter of personal choice.
 For Muslim Hijra, emasculation may be avoided due to the belief that genital mutilation goes against Allah's will.

 Others see emasculation as necessary in order to be 'reborn' as a Hijra.
 In this view, emasculated Hijra are seen as more 'real' than those who are not.
 The decision to be emasculated may also be motivated by personal beliefs about whether a Hijra can have spiritual powers without undergoing the procedure.
 Amongst members of the Hijra community, this issue is subject to considerable debate.

 In the past, the emasculation procedure was performed by barbers or by the individual themselves (i.e. self-emasculation).
 Nowadays, the operation is performed by a Hijra elder, also called a dai ma (midwife).
 They have no medical training, but believe they operate with the power of the patron goddess, Bahuchara Mata.
-The operation takes place early in the morning, around 3 am or 4 am.
+The operation takes place early in the morning, around 3 a.m. or 4 a.m.
 Anesthesia is not administered.
 The penis and testes are tied together with a string, and the elder then makes two diagonal cuts with a sharp surgical knife to completely excise the organs.
 The elder allows the blood to gush from the wound, which is considered necessary to completely cleanse the recipient of their male parts.
 This is one reason why the procedure is performed by an elder rather than a medical professional, who might try to stop the haemorrhage, thus interfering with the ritual's cleansing effect.
 Afterwards, no stitches are taken and the wound is left exposed, although a small stick is inserted into the urethra to prevent urethral stricture.

-For the Hijra, emasculation does affect a recipient's gender identity, with some identifying as female, non-binary or a third gender.

 Punishment

 Ancient China

 Emasculation was one of the Five Punishments used in ancient China.
 It was the prescribed punishment for people who engaged in licentious conduct, such as infidelity or rape.
-The first evidence of its use dates to the Shang dynasty (1700-1100 BC), when the characters for a knife and male genitalia were carved into oracle bones.
-It continued up until the Sui dynasty (581-618 CE), when it was formally abolished.
+The first evidence of its use dates to the Shang dynasty (1700–1100 BC), when the characters for a knife and male genitalia were carved into oracle bones.
+It continued up until the Sui dynasty (581–618 CE), when it was formally abolished.